RAF Wellingore: John Gillespie Magee Jr

 In December 1941, John Gillespie Magee, Jr., author of the famous aviation poem "High Flight", took off from Wellingore on his final flight, in which he was killed.

 Guy Gibson

 In November 1940, Guy Gibson, who later led Operation Chastise (better known as the Dambusters Raid), was stationed at Wellingore.
-Later in November 1940, he flew from here to Cardiff for his wedding.
+Later in November 1940, he flew from Wellingore to Cardiff for his wedding.
 He had his first victories as a nightfighter pilot operating from here.
 In April 1942, a German intruder aircraft attacked Gibson's aircraft while landing at Wellingore, injuring his navigator.

 Post-war use

 The station was used as a prisoner of war camp before being handed back to the local land owner.
 Many of the original buildings, including the control have been demolished.
 A number of airfield defence concrete bunkers remain dotted around the airfield which has been returned to agricultural use.